 A VR staff member completes VR3121, Referral for Work Readiness Services entirely, recording the areas that the VR counselor wants evaluated, and attaches all information as indicated on the form.
 The attached information provides background information necessary for the provider to work effectively with the customer.

 After the work adjustment trainer completes the evaluation, he or she completes VR3137B, Personal Social Adjustment Training (PSAT) and Work Adjustment Training (WAT) Training Plan, using feedback from the VR counselor and the customer to identify measurable goals and objectives.
 Before a WAT service is provided, the VR counselor signs the VR3137B, approving the goals, objectives, and training time.
+For information on acceptable signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

+Planning meetings related to the training plan between customer, provider, customer’s circle of supports and VR-Staff may be conducted remotely.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 A service authorization for WAT is issued after the VR counselor approves the VR3137B.
 The number of hours of WAT for each week are authorized monthly.
 The VR counselor reviews VR3137B at least monthly, approving by signature the customer's goals and objectives before a service authorization is issued for the additional hours.

 The VR counselor must approve VR3138, Personal Social Adjustment Training PSAT) and Work Adjustment (WAT) Training Report before paying the invoice.